 Tax consultants routinely offer advice on the tax implications of the client’s profits, but do they understand what it took to generate that profit in the first place?
 Lawyers consult on the legal risks associated with a client’s business decisions, but do they understand the reward the client wants to get from the investment?

-But our research, and our own experience, tells us that our clients want more.
-They want us to understand their business and their personal situation such that the advice we give isn’t just about reducing tax today or mitigating risk tomorrow, but about enabling them on the path they seek for their business and their life.
+But our research, and our own experience, tell us that our clients want more.
+They want us to understand their business and their situation such that the advice we give isn’t just about reducing tax today or mitigating risk tomorrow.
+Still, about enabling them on the path, they seek for their business and their life.

 Regardless of what discipline you bring to the table as a value creation advisor, you should strive to be able to answer these questions as it relates to your clients’ businesses:

-Deep, meaningful research into the client’s business is important to the client and to the value advisor, as that knowledge forms the foundation for being considered a trusted and valuable adviser.
-By focusing our efforts on knowing the client’s needs, we learn what matters to them personally and professionally.
+Deep, meaningful research into the client’s business is essential to the client and the valued advisor, as that knowledge forms the foundation for being considered a trusted and valuable adviser.
+By focusing our efforts on knowing the client’s needs, we learn what matters personally and professionally.
 The best way to learn about a client’s business is to talk to them, ask good questions, and listen to their answers.

-Value Scout is built on the recognition that we, as value creation advisors and exit planners, have a unique and rare opportunity to help our clients achieve something they’ve only dreamed about – a successful transition on their terms.
-To achieve that mission we have to hold ourselves accountable to a high standard; a set of indelible beliefs that guide our work and everything we do.
+Value Scout is built on recognizing that we, as value creation advisors and exit planners, have a unique and rare opportunity to help our clients achieve something they’ve only dreamed about – a successful transition on their terms.
+To accomplish that mission, we have to hold ourselves accountable to a high standard, a set of memorable beliefs that guide our work and everything we do.
 We call them the 8 Proclamations of the Value Advisor.